ocaml/dune/doc/dune-files.rst

 you to promote ``<file2>`` as ``<file1>`` if ``<file1>`` is a source file and ``<file2>`` is a generated file.

-More precisely, let's consider the following jbuild file:
+More precisely, let's consider the following dune file:

 .. code:: scheme